zhuangchong/fluss/website/docs/streaming-lakehouse/overview.md

 2. If you require read efficiency, then you accumulate data until you can write to large Parquet files, but this introduces much higher latency.

-At all, these data lake formats are all at most in minute-level data freshness under the best usage.
+Overall, these data lake formats typically achieve data freshness at best within minute-level granularity, even under optimal usage conditions.

-## Streaming Lakehouse: Unified Stream/Lakehouse
+## Streaming Lakehouse: Streaming & Lakehouse Unification

 Fluss is a streaming storage supporting streaming reads and writes with sub-second low latency.
 With [Lakehouse Storage](maintenance/tiered-storage/lakehouse-storage.md), Fluss unifies data streaming and data Lakehouse by serving real-time streaming data on top of Lakehouse.